ppy/osu-wiki/wiki/Gameplay/Game_modifier/Grow/en.md

 ## Score multiplier

-Score multiplier depends on other factors such as mod combinations or mod settings.
+Score multiplier depends on other factors such as mod combinations or mod settings:

+- Decreases the [Hidden (HD)](/wiki/Gameplay/Game_modifier/Hidden_(lazer)) score multiplier by 0.02x if enabled.

 [osu!]: /wiki/shared/mode/osu.png "osu!"